senzing-garage/knowledge-base/HOWTO/quickstart-linux.md

                 ```

         1. Verify.
+           Bring up the Python REPL (Read-Evaluate-Print Loop).
            Example:

             ```console
             python3
             ```

-           Copy and paste the following lines into the Python REPL (Read-Evaluate-Print Loop):
+           Copy and paste the following lines into the Python REPL:

             ```python
             import parse